-During the first quarter of 2017, under our at the market offering program with JonesTrading Institutional Services LLC ("JonesTrading"), we sold an aggregate of 439,880 shares of our common stock for approximately \$5.34 million of net proceeds, including the sale of 241,600 shares of common stock on March 29, 2017, to be issued at settlement on April 3, 2017, for approximately \$3.5 million of net proceeds.
-Without giving effect to the receipt of proceeds from the foregoing March 29, 2017 sale or any other subsequent events, as of March 28, 2017, we had cash and cash equivalents of approximately \$15.5 million.
-The foregoing financial information should not be viewed as a substitute for full interim financial statements as of and four the three months ended March 31, 2017 prepared in accordance with generally accepted accounting principles and reviewed by our auditors, which we will subsequently provide.
+Between January 1, 2017 and April 3, 2017, under our at the market offering program with JonesTrading Institutional Services LLC ("JonesTrading"), we sold an aggregate of 439,880 shares of our common stock for approximately \$5.34 million of net proceeds.
+As of April 3, 2017, we had cash and cash equivalents of approximately \$18.5 million.
+The foregoing financial information should not be viewed as a substitute for full interim financial statements as of and for the three and six month periods ended March 31 or June 30, 2017, respectively, prepared in accordance with generally accepted accounting principles and reviewed by our auditors, which we will subsequently provide.